Nitesh-NEU/Eventure/README.md

 ### Run

 ```
 # Run frontend (:3000) & backend (:5000)
 npm run dev

 # Run backend only
 npm run server

+Note: Change proxy to http://locahost:5000 in frontend/package.json to run Locally
 ```
+## Run with Docker Compose

+To run the application using Docker Compose, follow these steps:

+1. Make sure you have [Docker](https://www.docker.com/get-started) installed on your machine.

+2. Create a `.env` file in the root directory of the project and add the required environment variables as mentioned in the [Env Variables](#env-variables) section.

+3. Open a terminal in the project's root directory.

+4. Run the following command to start the application using Docker Compose:

+    ```bash
+    docker-compose up
+    ```

+    This will build and start the frontend and backend services defined in the `docker-compose.yaml` file.

+5. Open your browser and visit [http://localhost:3000](http://localhost:3000) to access the application.

+6. To stop the application, press `Ctrl + C` in the terminal where `docker-compose up` is running.

+7. If you want to rebuild the images and start fresh, you can use the `--build` flag:

+    ```bash
+    docker-compose up --build
+    ```

+Note: Ensure that your MongoDB URI in the `.env` file is accessible from within the Docker containers.

+Feel free to customize the Docker Compose setup based on your specific requirements.

 ## Build & Deploy